 To request reimbursement:

-- Have NCARB send verification you have established your record with them (ARE Eligibility Notice) directly to the Board;
+- Have NCARB send verification your NCARB Record establishment (ARE Eligibility Notice) directly to the Board;

-- Your request and transcript must be received within twelve months of graduation from the NAAB-accredited architecture program.
+- Your request and transcript must be received within 12 months of graduation from the NAAB-accredited architecture program.

-Allow six-eight weeks for processing.
+Allow six to eight weeks for processing.
 Reimbursement will be in the form of a check from the State of Nebraska.